juangalan23/auctionWebsite/README.md

     - mongo
     - npm run server-dev
     - mocha
-- Once you have all of those commands running, open up Chrome and navigate to http://localhost:3000/
+- Once you have all of those commands running, open up Chrome and navigate to http://localhost:3000/ and feel free to log-in.
+To know the log-in credentials, view them in the file dummyData/users.js

-important to note: running mocha is the command to run the tests for my application, but it is also the command that populates the mongoDB database with dummy data.
+Important to note: running mocha is the command to run the tests for my application, but it is also the command that populates the mongoDB database with dummy data.
-If it doesn't work, it will be difficult to run the app, so please let me know and we'll work it out.
+If running the command 'mocha' doesn't populate the database, it will be difficult to run the app, so please let me know and we'll work it out.

+Enjoy!
+Looking forward to discussing the prototype in more detail.

+Cheers